API

 Troubleshoot an application

-If you’re having issues with your FastEdge application, check out the following sections for helpful tips and troubleshooting suggestions.
+If you’re having issues with your FastEdge application, the following sections offer helpful tips and troubleshooting suggestions.

 HTTP status codes

-If your application is correctly configured and works as expected, FastEdge will return the expected status code like "200 OK".
+If your application is correctly configured and works as expected, FastEdge will return the expected status code, such as "200 OK."

 However, in some exceptional situations, you might get the following status codes.
-Check out the description to understand the root cause and how to fix it.
+Check the descriptions to understand the root cause.

 Status code Description